MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_openresource.md

 ### -field NumAllocations

 [in] The number of elements in the array that <b>pOpenAllocationInfo</b> specifies, which represents the number of allocations that are associated with the resource.

-### -field pOpenAllocationInfo

-[in/out] An array of <a href="..\d3dukmdt\ns-d3dukmdt-_d3dddi_openallocationinfo.md">D3DDDI_OPENALLOCATIONINFO</a> structures that describe each allocation to update.

-### -field pOpenAllocationInfo2

-This member is reserved and should be set to zero.

-This member is available beginning with Windows 7.

 ### -field pPrivateRuntimeData